erlang/otp/erts/emulator/internal_doc/beam_makeops.md

 * The loader translates each operand to a machine word and stores it in the code area.
 The operand type for the selected specific instruction guides the translation.
-For example, if the type is `e`, the value of the operand is an index into an arry of external functions and will be translated to a pointer to the export entry for the function to call.
+For example, if the type is `e`, the value of the operand is an index into an array of external functions and will be translated to a pointer to the export entry for the function to call.
 If the type is `x`, the number of the X register will be multiplied by the word size to produce a byte offset.